asim-kazi/asim-kazi/README.md

 - 🌱 I’m currently learning **BTech in CSE(AI-ML)**

+- 🔭 I’m currently working on Website which provides one stop solution for dairy farmers

+- 🌱 I’m currently learning Advanced JAVA and Machine Learning

+- 👯 I’m looking to collaborate on ML projects

 - 👨‍💻 All of my projects are available at [https://github.com/asim-kazi](https://github.com/asim-kazi)

 - 📫 How to reach me **asimkazi8010@gmail.com**